Americans see up to 10,000 ads every day.

 But true virtual reality is achieved through CGI.
 It allows the experience to appear limitless and thus engages users in a way that 360-degree video simply cannot.

-Nonetheless, most people use 360-degree video and virtual reality interchangeably, especially for marketing purposes.
+Nonetheless, most people use 360-degree video and virtual reality interchangeably, especially for full-service marketing purposes.
 After all, they have exceedingly similar qualities and achieve the same objective overall – and quite well, too.

 VR and AR Improve Marketing Campaigns